maciejmiklas/cyclop/README.md

 There is also another cool thing: if your security experts will run penetration tests against Cyclop they will come up with findings like Database Script Injection.
 This will be the first time in your life when you can honestly say:
 "It's not a bug, it's a future!".
 Anyway ....
 I would suggest  to restrict access to Cyclop to some trusted networks.
-It's definitely no usual web application, but once you have managed to deploy it, you can enjoy simple access to you data over CQL.
+It's definitely not a usual web application, but once you have managed to deploy it, you can enjoy simple access to you data over CQL.

 # User Management
 ![Login](/doc/img/login.png)